rockbite/UsercentricsWrapper/README.md

 # Usercentrics SDK Wrapper for iOS

 ## Overview
-This project provides a **UsercentricsWrapper** for integrating the [Usercentrics SDK](https://usercentrics.com/docs/apps/intro/) into iOS applications developed using LibGDX and RoboVM.
+This project provides a **UsercentricsWrapper** for integrating the [Usercentrics SDK](https://usercentrics.com/docs/apps/intro/) into iOS applications developed using LibGDX and MobiVM.
 The wrapper acts as a bridge between Java and the Usercentrics iOS SDK with handling SDK-related events via a delegate or callback.

 ## Installation